-for room thermostat (wired or wireless):
+For the room thermostat (wired or wireless):

 In case of...
 See...
-Wireless room thermostat ▪ Installation manual of the wireless room thermostat▪ Addendum book for optional equipment Wired room thermostat without multi-zoning base unit ▪ Installation manual of the wired room thermostat▪ Addendum book for optional equipment Wired room thermostat with multi-zoning base unit ▪ Installation manual of the wired room thermostat (digital or analogue) + multi-zoning base unit▪ Addendum book for optional equipment▪ In this case:- You need to connect the wired room thermostat (digital or analogue) to the multi-zoning base unit- You need to connect the multi-zoning base unit to the outdoor unit- For cooling/heating operation, you also need to implement a relay (field supply, see addendum book for optional equipment)
+Wireless room thermostat ▪ Installation manual of the wireless room thermostat▪ Addendum book for optional equipment Wired room thermostat without multi-zoning base unit ▪ Installation manual of the wired room thermostat▪ Addendum book for optional equipment

+In case of...
+See...
+Wired room thermostat with multi-zoning base unit Installation manual of the wired room thermostat (digital or analogue) + multi-zoning base unit Addendum book for optional equipment In this case: Connect the wired room thermostat (digital or analogue) to the multi-zoning base unit Connect the multi-zoning base unit to the outdoor unit For cooling/heating operation, implement a relay (field supply, see addendum book for optional equipment)